The Protomen: Responses in other media

-In multiple issues of Archie Comics Mega Man, the team responded "we love 'em!" to a fan question about The Protomen and The Megas (another Mega Man themed band).

-Brentalfloss and Eddie Lebron produced a parody of The Protomen's stage show called "The Pokémen".
+In multiple 2012 issues of the officially licensed Archie Comics Mega Man, the team responded "we love 'em!" to a fan question about The Protomen and The Megas (another Mega Man themed band).
+The same year, Brentalfloss and Eddie Lebron produced a parody of The Protomen's stage show called "The Pokémen".

-Some of their songs were included in Rock Band 4.
+Some of their songs were included in Rock Band 4 in 2015.
 GameSpot called the inclusion of "Light Up the Night" from Act II: The Father of Death a "seriously inspired choice".
 The single version of "This City Made Us" was released as a DLC for Rock Band 4 in 2019.

+Keiji Inafune's Mighty No. 9, the 2016 spiritual successor to Mega Man, included a billboard of the Protomen's logo in one of its stages.
+While Fandom.com staff reviewer Drew Dietsch panned the game, they positively reviewed the inclusion of fandom Easter eggs like the Protomen reference, and called them a "truly excellent rock band".